Lowering Your Risk for Cancer

 But when cancer develops, this orderly process breaks down.
 Cancer cells divide without stopping.
 They can then spread into surrounding tissues or other parts of the body.

 Causes of Cancer

-Cancer starts with damage to the that control the way cells function.
+Cancer starts with damage to the genes that control the way cells function.
 Many things you’re exposed to over your lifetime can damage genes.
 These include chemicals, radiation, tobacco, alcohol, and others.
 Your body has ways to repair the damage, but they don’t always work perfectly.

 As you age, your body has had more time to build up damage.
 And the normal aging process causes other changes in cells that help cancer develop.
 These factors make cancer more likely to appear as you age.

 “Fortunately, most cancers do not develop as a result of a single exposure,” explains NIH researcher Dr. Erikka Loftfield, who studies cancer prevention.
 “Typically, you don’t have just one cause for a given cancer.
 And some potential risk factors, like cigarette smoking and diet, are changeable.”